dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-bindings/_index.md

 }
 ```

-## Input *and* Output Binding Components
+## Input and output binding components

-A component can be *both* an input *and* output binding, simply by implementing both interfaces.
+A component can be _both_ an input _and_ output binding, simply by implementing both interfaces.

 ```csharp
 internal sealed class MyBinding : IInputBinding, IOutputBinding